 Grad roles are flexible but not fully remote

-We’ve found that the best way for us to support you and for you to get the most from the grad program is that you have opportunities to work and collaborate with your teams in person every once in a while.
-Therefore, while we don’t offer any fully remote graduate roles, we’re open to considering flexible ways of working and accommodating it where we can.
-A lot of grads find that they have the opportunity to work a couple of days from home in a week, however, this is a personal preference.
+We’ve found that the best way for us to support you, and for you to get the most from the grad program, is working and collaborating with your team in person.
+So while we don’t offer any fully remote graduate roles, we’re very open to considering flexible ways of working.
+A lot of grads find that they’re able to work from home a couple of days a week if that’s their preference.

 Life at Xero

 Starting at Xero